Tongue-tie assessment and division services

 I offer frenulotomy privately to parents of babies with tongue-tie after completing training in Southampton in 2011.
-Parents can contact me directly to make an appointment.
+Parents can book online via the online booking system here..
 I do not need a referral.
 Please note that I routinely treat babies up to 6 months old.
-For babies aged between 6-9 months I make a judgement based on the size and temperament of the baby and how many teeth they have.
-I do not treat babies over 9 months of age.
+For babies aged between 6-10 months I make a judgement based on the size and temperament of the baby and how many teeth they have.
+I do not treat babies over 10 months of age.

-- You should avoid feeding baby for an hour before the appointment so he or she will be interested in feeding in the clinic.
+- You should avoid feeding baby for an hour before the appointment so he or she will be interested in feeding during the consultation.

-- Bring your red book and a blanket to wrap baby in and if baby is having top ups or is bottle fed bring some expressed milk or if using formula a carton of the ready made formula you usually use.
+- If coming to a clinic bring your red book and a blanket to wrap baby in and if baby is having top ups or is bottle fed bring some expressed milk or if using formula a carton of the ready made formula you usually use.
+In the home you will need to provide a flat clean surface, such as a kitchen/dining table, clean changing mat, good lighting and blanket for swaddling.

 - I will take a detailed medical history for both mother and baby, birth history and feeding history from you and I may observe baby feeding.